Seeing the Big Picture®

 Effective Gross Revenue: Total sales revenue less returns, rebates, or discounts.
 Provision for bad debts might be deducted to show effective gross revenue, or shown as a separate expense line.
 Used in real estate to mean total potential rental and other revenue less vacancies, bad debts, discounts and rebates.

 Equity or Shareholder (Stockholder) Equity: A company’s total assets minus its total liabilities.
 Sometimes referred to as owner’s equity or book value.
 Represents the value “booked” on the Balance Sheet of the owners’ financial interests in the company.
+Watch the explanatory video.

 Equity Ratio: The ratio of equity to the assets on a balance sheet.
 This ratio shows the relationship between the funds provided by shareholders and retained from earnings in the company (equity) and the assets of the company.
 A low ratio might indicate higher business risk, because there is relatively more debt in relationship to assets than if the equity ratio were lower.
 A higher ratio might indicated lower risk—just as a higher equity percentage in one’s home indicates lower risk—because shareholder equity does not have to be repaid and there is a lower level of liabilities (such as a home mortgage) which have to be met.